Carbon Overview | → Portal |

 The Carbon libraries are available as public NuGet packages for developers using the .NET platform, and a C++ library is available for special usage scenarios (discussed below).
 Carbon can be used immediately without any account registration, but there is a limit of 1,000 cases and 500 variables when using the 'free' account.
 This limit should be high enough to allow analysis of moderate amounts of data in realistic usage scenarios.
 Carbon is capable of processing very large amounts of complex data, and an account must be created to unlock this capacity.
 Registered accounts are provided with technical support, DP support and a quota of cloud storage.
 For more information see the Pricing section on the company Carbon product page.

-Using some NuGet packages and a relatively small amount of code, developers can add cross-tabulation functionality to their applications.
-The report output can be presented in desktop applications using the most appropriate techniques, or services can deliver the output to remote clients such as web browsers.
+the most appropriate techniques, or services can deliver the output to remote clients such as web browsers.

 The expanding reach of the .NET Framework from Windows® into the macOS, Linux and UNIX operating systems means that developers on all of those systems can develop scripts, services and applications that expose cross-tabulation functionality.